Six Flags Fiesta Texas Announces Worlds First Single Rail “Raptor Track” Roller Coaster

 This entry was posted in News.
 Bookmark the permalink.

-2 Responses to Six Flags Fiesta Texas Announces Worlds First Single Rail “Raptor Track” Roller Coaster
+One Response to Six Flags Fiesta Texas Announces Worlds First Single Rail “Raptor Track” Roller Coaster

 1. Pingback: “RailBlazer” Single-Rail Roller Coaster Coming to California’s Great America in 2018 | Coderide